Overview

 Suspending a Workflow

 To suspend a workflow, you can use the ctx.suspend_fn method within a Step function.
 This will suspend the workflow until a resume event is received.
+The standard way to trigger a resume event when a async_result_id is ready is to use the resume_when_complete method.

 from workflows_py.workflow import ScreenStep, Step, Workflow